CNN editor at the Nationals game with his famiy describes the scene - Local News 8

 Chicago

-At least 48 people were shot in 36 separate shootings in Chicago from Friday evening to Sunday morning, the police department’s incident reports show.
-Of the 48, five have died, the reports show.
+At least 53 people were shot in 41 separate shootings in Chicago from Friday evening to Sunday evening, the police department’s incident reports show.
+Of the 53, six have died, the reports show.

 An 8-year-old is among the injured after being shot early Sunday morning while riding in a car.
 The police report says that around 1 a.m. local time, an SUV drove by and shot at the car in which the child was riding.

-Note: Correction: An earlier version misstated which night five women were injured in a Chicago shooting.
-It was Saturday.